conda/conda-build/docs/source/resources/package-spec.rst

 Examples of Package Specs
 -------------------------

-The build string constraint "numpy=1.11.2=*nomkl*" matches the NumPy 1.11.2 packages without MKL but not the normal MKL NumPy 1.11.2 packages.
+The build string constraint "numpy=1.11.2=*nomkl*" matches the NumPy 1.11.2 packages without MKL, but not the normal MKL NumPy
+1.11.2 packages.

 The build string constraint "numpy=1.11.1|1.11.3=py36_0" matches NumPy 1.11.1 or 1.11.3 built for Python 3.6 but not any versions